3xpedia/library-boilerplate/README.md

 ### Included with this boilerplate

 - Eslint and prettier config
-- Build scripts that output ESM, CJS and browser global.
+- Build scripts that output ESM, CJS and browser standalone.
 Write your code in ESM, export it anywhere
 - As parcel does support TypeScript (among other stuff) out of the box, this library boilerplate does also support TypeScript.

 ### How to use